1936 UK & Ireland Greyhound Racing Year

-The 1936 UK & Ireland Greyhound Racing Year was the 11th year of greyhound racing in the United Kingdom and Ireland.
+The 1936 UK & Ireland Greyhound Racing Year was the 11th year of greyhound racing in the United Kingdom and the 10th year of greyhound racing in Ireland.

 Summary

 Britain's leading Greyhound company, the Greyhound Racing Association (GRA) continued to grow and recorded record profits.
 The operating profit for 1936 was £215,583 (a substantial figure at the time) and attendances at GRA tracks increased from 3,817,934 to 3,849,513 despite the fact that the company held 160 fewer meetings.
 The GRA then opened Harringay Arena on 10 October, which would become famous for ice hockey and boxing.

 At least ten more tracks opened as racing retained its status as a national pastime.
 Fine Jubilee trained by Marjorie Yate was the star of the year, after winning the 1936 English Greyhound Derby and the Gold Collar.